 A website which is not built for conversion, will not only draw away your potential buyers but make your business look unprofessional to first-time visitors.
 Your brand will seem out of touch with modern buyers, and users will not convert into customers.

 In the end, a poor conversion rate is one of the clearest signs your website needs a refresh.
-Still, as with any web project, it’s important to make some informed decisions before you dive into redesign and development.
+Still, as with any web project, it’s important to make some informed decisions such as whether you choose Symfony framework or opt for Laravel development, for example, before you dive into web design and development.

 #5 Your website is not helping you with your business goals